elastic/kibana/x-pack/plugins/security_solution/public/common/components/guided_onboarding_tour/README.md

 ## Security Guided Onboarding Tour
-This work required some creativity for reasons.
-Allow me to explain some weirdness

 The [`EuiTourStep`](https://elastic.github.io/eui/#/display/tour) component needs an **anchor** to attach on in the DOM.
 This can be defined in 2 ways:
 ```